nickgammon/mushclient/pcre/readme.txt

 pcre_xclass.c
 ucp.h

+(Note that config.h is part of the git repository)

+4. Rename pcre_chartables.c.dist as pcre_chartables.c
+   Rename pcre.h.generic as pcre.h

-4. Edit: pcre_compile.c, pcre_dfa_exec.c, pcre_exec.c (individually) and  add:
+5. Edit: pcre_compile.c and add:

 #pragma warning(disable: 4018)

-to the start of each file.
+to the start of the file.